ThomasVan2/Fullstack-Fishing-Application/README.md

 By sharing this journey on GitHub, I invite the community to both witness and contribute to the growth of not just a web application, but a developer's journey through the ever-changing and expanding field of technology.

+*This website is currently under development.
+I am actively working on accurately mapping fish locations and expanding the database to include more species.
+The site will be launched once it offers comprehensive and useful content for its users.
+For a sneak peek, check out this [screenshot of the current progress](URL_HERE).*

 ## Inspiration

 Driven by curiosity and the thrill of discovery, this project serves as a bridge between personal passion for fishing and a broader educational purpose.
 It aims to ignite a similar excitement in others, encouraging them to explore, understand, and share the wonders of fishing and the natural world.